 Die Ringvorlesung

-Jedes Semester bietet Integrale ein Ringvorlesung zu einem aktuellen Thema an, das aus verschiedenen Blickwinkeln betrachtet wird.
+Jedes Semester bietet Integrale eine Ringvorlesung zu einem aktuellen Thema an, das aus verschiedenen Blickwinkeln betrachtet wird.
 Ziel ist es, Studierende und Interessierte an fachübergreifende Themen, Konzepte und Methoden heranzuführen.
 Für diese interdisziplinäre Veranstaltungsreihe laden wir unterschiedlichste interne und externe ReferentInnen ein, um gemeinsam zu lernen und zu diskutieren.

 Studierende haben die Möglichkeit, einen Teilnahmeschein (1 LP) oder einen Leistungsschein über die Teilnahme an der Klausur (3 LP) zu erlangen.